awsdocs/amazon-glacier-developer-guide/doc_source/retrieving-vault-inventory-java.md

 1. Create an instance of the `AmazonGlacierClient` class \(the client\)\.

-    You need to specify an AWS region where the vault resides\.
-All operations you perform using this client apply to that region\.
+    You need to specify an AWS Region where the vault resides\.
+All operations you perform using this client apply to that AWS Region\.

 1. Initiate an inventory retrieval job by executing the `initiateJob` method\.

    Execute `initiateJob` by providing job information in an `InitiateJobRequest` object\.
 **Note**
 Note that if an inventory has not been completed for the vault an error is returned\.
-Amazon S3 Glacier \(Glacier\) prepares an inventory for each vault periodically, every 24 hours\.
+Amazon S3 Glacier \(S3 Glacier\) prepares an inventory for each vault periodically, every 24 hours\.

-   Glacier returns a job ID in response\.
+   S3 Glacier returns a job ID in response\.
 The response is available in an instance of the `InitiateJobResult` class\.

    ```
    InitiateJobRequest initJobRequest = new InitiateJobRequest()